Upgrading Event Broker Services in Solace Cloud

-Upgrading to newer releases allows you to adopt new features and to modernize your event broker services.
-In addition, as part of the service-level agreements (SLAs) for PubSub+ Cloud, Solace continuously makes maintenance loads available for event broker services during the full support phase.
-You must upgrade to:
+Upgrading to newer event broker service releases allows you to adopt new features and to modernize your event broker services.

-• maintenance loads to protect the platform against new security threats
+• protect the platform against new security threats

 • address critical issues

-• more recent broker versions when the full support period expires
+• use more recent event broker service versions when the full support period expires

-You can upgrade your event broker services at any time.
-This should not be confused with upscaling your event broker service to increase its service class.
+You can upgrade your event broker services at any time, other than on the same day as a Kubernetes cluster upgrade.
+Upgrading your event broker service version is not the same as upscaling your event broker service to increase its service class.

 Why Do I Need to Upgrade?